-A student at East Stroudsburg University must earn a minimum grade point average of 2.000 in order to graduate (individual departments may, however, stipulate higher graduation requirements), complete the general education requirements and competencies requirements, and file an intent to graduate request.
-Intent to graduate requests may be directed to the Student Enrollment Center.
-Priority processing deadlines for applying for graduation are November 1 for May graduation, and April 1 for August and December graduation.
-The university holds three commencement exercises during the academic year, one at the end of the fall semester and two at the end of the spring semester.
-Students with only an outstanding required internship that will be completed during the summer may participate in the spring ceremony.
-Students graduating in August may participate in the December ceremony.
+A student at East Stroudsburg University must earn a minimum grade point average of 2.000 to graduate (individual departments may, however, stipulate higher graduation requirements), complete the general education requirements, competencies requirements, and file an intent to graduate request.
+Intent to graduate requests are directed to Graduation Services.
+The university holds commencement exercises at the end of spring semester.
+Students graduating in August, December, January, and May may participate in the spring commencement exercises.

 In order to qualify for graduation honors, (the only honors other than the University Leadership Award to be announced at commencement exercises), a student must have completed at East Stroudsburg University 45 credits in which the letter grades of A, A-, B+, B, B-, C+, C, C-, D or E are assigned.
 Students who have the appropriate grade point average at the time the honor's designation is determined, and who will have met the 45-credit minimum once the final semester is completed, will be granted graduation honors as follows:

 |Summa Cum Laude||Cumulative quality point average 3.8 or above|

 |Magna Cum Laude||Cumulative quality point average 3.6 to 3.799|